 Most people are intimidated by the words “trust” or “trust fund.”
 It is often assumed that only people “with lots of money” need to utilize the legal entity known as a trust.
 In reality, there are several types of trusts and most can be used as part of an overall estate plan for many people at all income levels.

 A trust must contain specific provisions in order to be legally enforceable.
 Therefore it is imperative that you work with a professional and experienced estate planning attorney in order to set up a valid trust.
-After carefully discussing your goals withyour estate-planning attorney you will determine what type of trust is right for you.
+After carefully discussing your goals with your Castro valley estate planning lawyer you will determine what type of trust is right for you.
 The following are a short list of some of the types of trust your attorney may recommend for you:

 1.Revocable trust – a trust that may be modified or amended during the maker’s lifetime.